-(3) Information on investments in Mainland China

-- A. Basic information: Please refer to table 6. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland China: Please refer to table 5.

-(4) Major shareholders information
+- (3) Information on investments in Mainland China - A. Basic information: Refer to table 6. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland China: Refer to table 5. - (4) Major shareholders information

-Major shareholders information: Please refer to table 7.
+Major shareholders information: Refer to table 7.